2008 California Proposition 8: Perry v. Schwarzenegger

-On February 14, 2023, following comments by Clarence Thomas in the U.S. Supreme Court decision Dobbs v.
-Jackson Women's Health Organization that call for a review of Obergefell v.
-Hodges, Evan Low introduced ACA-5, a legislatively referred constitutional amendment repealing the ban on same-sex marriage for the 2024 California elections; activists agreed that 2024 would be the earliest date for a ballot measure to prevent competition of attention with 2022 California Proposition 1.

 Legal challenges

 Following the passing of Proposition 8 in 2008, and the subsequent mass protests, several lawsuits were filed in both the State Supreme Court and in the Federal District Court.

 State court: Strauss v.
 Horton

 In considering the cases within the state courts, on November 13, 2008, the California Supreme Court asked California Attorney General Jerry Brown for an opinion on whether the Court should accept these cases for review and whether the measure should be suspended while they decide the case.
 On November 19, the Court accepted three lawsuits challenging Proposition 8, which consolidated into Strauss v.
 Horton.
 The Court rendered its decision on May 26, 2009.
 The majority decision was that Proposition 8 "carved out a limited [or 'narrow'] exception to the state equal protection clause"; Justice Moreno dissented that exceptions to the equal protection clause could not be made by any majority since its whole purpose was to protect minorities against the will of a majority.
 Until overturned by Hollingsworth v.
 Perry (below), the ruling established that Proposition 8 was valid as voted, but that marriages performed before it went into effect would remain valid.